jackchengtan/Portfolio/SQL/Danny’s_Diner.md

 # Findings and Recommendations #

-- Ramen is the most popular item, followed by curry and sushi.
-Danny might want to introduce ramen with more varieties/flavours.
-- Customer B visited the diner the most and he/she seems to enjoy three dishes equally.
-- Customer A and B’s last ordered items are sushi and curry.
-These items might be the deciding factors for them to sign up the membership as Customer C is not yet member and he/she has not yet tried these two items!
+Ramen appears to be the most frequently purchased menu item, making it the strongest candidate for promotion or product expansion.
+Customers A and B generated higher tracked loyalty value because they joined the membership programme and accumulated points.
+Pre-membership and post-membership behaviour can be segmented cleanly, which makes this dataset useful for designing targeted offers.

+Test a simple loyalty incentive such as member-only bonus points or limited-time item multipliers to encourage repeat visits and larger basket sizes.and he/she has not yet tried these two items!
 - There is no confirmed  evidence showing customers visit more after signing up membership.
 Danny might want to offer a 5% discount for all members, or a system to redeem points.
 - Customers who have signed up the membership seem to spend more at the diner.